Bryophyte77/Bryophyte77.github.io/README.md

+This Program should serve as a training aid in order to memorize kana keyboard locations.

 -----------------------
 Instructions:         -
 -----------------------
 No IME needed.
-Program directly converts input into kana as if you were on kana input mode.
+Program directly converts input into kana.

 eg:
 3=あ